Peter Joneleit/Icon Sportswire

 Author: Anthony Vlahovic

-With the regular season officially entering the backend of May, we'll keep MLB bettors informed on all changes regarding MVP odds from now until the end of the 2025 season.
+With the regular season officially entering the start of June, we'll keep MLB bettors informed on all changes regarding MVP odds from now until the end of the 2025 season.
 Following an exciting battle last season in both leagues, fans and bettors can expect another thrilling race as players around the league attempt to unseat Aaron Judge and Shohei Ohtani from their thrones.

 To stay up to date on the regular season MVP odds for next season, check out our consistently updated odds board, which features prices from all of the top sports betting apps, including Caesars Sportsbook.